Wind and Hail Deductibles Explained: What Homeowners Must Know

 The key distinction is the trigger:

-• Wind and hail deductibles apply to damage from any wind source — thunderstorms, straight-line winds, tornadoes, and yes, even hurricanes.
+• Wind and hail deductibles apply to damage from any wind source: thunderstorms, straight-line winds, tornadoes, and yes, even hurricanes in some states.
 They are most common in inland tornado and hail-prone states.

 • Hurricane deductibles are activated only when the National Hurricane Center officially designates a storm as reaching hurricane strength (sustained winds of 74 mph or higher).
-These are most common in coastal states like Florida, Louisiana, North Carolina, and New Jersey.
+These are used in 19 coastal states plus D.C., including Florida, Louisiana, North Carolina, and New Jersey.
+Read our full hurricane insurance coverage guide for more.

 An important nuance: hurricane deductibles typically apply only once per hurricane season, while wind and hail deductibles can be triggered by multiple separate storm events throughout the year.